 BABADAG FOREST & MACIN MOUNTAIN NATIONAL PARK

 Leaving Sinoe, we travel an hour or so across Dobrogea to reach the extensive deciduous forests of the northern part of the province.
 We will spend some time this morning in Babadag Forest, looking for Black and Middle Spotted Woodpeckers, Icterine and Wood Warblers, Red-breasted Flycatcher, Sombre Tit and Hawfinch.
-We might be lucky to find Wryneck.
+In spring, we might be lucky to find Wryneck.

 Our destination this evening is Tulcea, a river port on the banks of the Danube at the western edge of the vast Danube delta.
 Night Tulcea